haithcockce/learning-stuff/training/c/intro-to-c.md

 - _Return value_ what you expect a function to give to you when it finishes.
 For example, 1^2 + 2^2, the return value would be 5
 - _Library_ source code already written elsewhere but imported into your code.
 Referred to as packages in Java, modules in Python, etc
 - _Type_ what kind of object is it?
 Is it a number?
 Is it a string?
 Is it something else?
+- _Cast_ convert an object or thing from one type to another
 - _Primative_ a type provided from the language itself (like `int` or `char` or `long`, etc) that typically does not have multiple components
 - _Object_ Generically speaking, is an entity with multiple components (like an address has a house number, street name, zip code, city, state, etc)